-There is a logical sequence to follow that helps us evaluate and prioritise our KPIVs.
+There is a logical sequence to follow that helps us evaluate and prioritize our KPIVs.
 Starting with CTQ, we understand what attributes are important to our customer.
-We then analyse our KPOVs and focus on how we can control our KPIVs to ensure consistent output and quality.
+We then analyze our KPOVs and focus on how we can control our KPIVs to ensure consistent output and quality.

 2. Fully evaluate the relationship of KPIV to KPOV

 Most products and processes will have multiple KPIVs and KPOVs, and we need to evaluate and explore the relationship between these.
 Our efforts should focus on those KPIVs that efficiently reduce the variation of our KPOVs.

 With multiple KPIVs and KPOVs, it can be complex and time-consuming to evaluate their relationships.
 However, we can use statistical analysis tools such as Design of Experiments (DoE) to help us reduce the time and resource burden.
 We need to take care with interpretation of the outputs from a DoE and fully test our hypotheses.

 What are key process input variables?

 KPIVs are process inputs that have a significant impact on the variation found in a key process output variable (KPOV).

 What is meant by key process?